 Wherever you choose to explore, be sure to finish your day with dinner somewhere.
 Check out our section on Disney Animal Kingdom dining below for suggestions.
 Whatever you do, choose somewhere that is in or at least close to the area you are choosing to end your day in.
 That way you don’t need to backtrack unnecessarily.

 1-DAY TOURING PLAN FOR DISNEY’S ANIMAL KINGDOM WITH KIDS

-Traveling with kids can be magical – the look in their eyes when they meet Mickey, the screams of joy as they slide down Splash Mountain, the shouts of anger when they don’t get a Mickey balloon, the cries as they watch said Mickey balloon float away.
+Traveling with kids can be magical – the look in their eyes when they meet Mickey, the screams of joy as they slide down Splash Mountain, the shouts of anger when they don’t get a Mickey balloon, the cries of despair as they watch said Mickey balloon float away.
 Ok, ok, you’re right.
 Sometimes traveling with kids can feel like anything but magic.
 But, it’s those perfect times, those we’re-making-memories-that-will-last-a-lifetime kinda moments that make all the other bits worthwhile.

 Luckily, with our 1-Day itinerary for Disney’s Animal Kingdom with kids (and patience fortified by pixie dust), you should be able to do all the things the kids might want to do while still making sure the adults have fun too.
 Even better, most of the park’s kid-friendly must-dos also happen to be adult-friendly must-dos too.
 So now, all that’s left to do is weave everything that’s not into the mix.

 Thankfully, Disney makes it simple for each parent to enjoy rides their children still aren’t big enough to go on with their Parent Swap (or Rider Switch) program.
 Although this is a bit of a hidden secret at the parks, doing a parent swap is easy.
 Just let the cast member know that you’d like to do a rider switch at the entrance to any ride with a height restriction.